markfinger/webpack-build/README.md

 });
 ```

-`env` functions are provided with the config object and the generated options object.
+`env` functions are provided with both your config file's object and your options object you
+passed in to build.

 The wrapper also comes with some convenience functions that help you to avoid boilerplate.